ins

 Accessibility

-- Color contrast: The green color is chosen for sufficient contrast while indicating addition
+- Color contrast: The green values are chosen for sufficient contrast while clearly indicating addition

-- Datetime attribute: Helps users understand when changes occurred
+- Datetime attribute: Provides machine-readable context about when changes occurred

 Screen Reader Behavior